CBSO: Behind the Music is a virtual event series, exclusive to CBSO Members.

 This series of events is exclusive to CBSO members.
 To access this benefit and others, join us as a member here.

-CBSO: Behind the Music - the Library with Jack Lovell-Huckle and Kirsty Lovie
+CBSO: Behind the Music - the audition process with Elspeth Dutch, Colette Overdijk and Claire Dersley

 With further webinars planned for the following dates: